Equivariant infinite loop space theory, the space level story: Proofs of technical results about the Segal machine

+Rather than give full details, we describe the conceptual framework for this nonequivariant result.
+Just as there is a uniqueness result for infinite loop space machines, there is a uniqueness result for $1$-fold delooping machines.
+It was first developed by Thomason \cite{Thom} and Fiedorowicz \cite{Fied}.
+A later paper by Dunn \cite{Dunn} combined features of \cite{Fied, Thom} to give a treatment closely parallel to that in \cite{MT}, and it gives a similar uniqueness theorem for $n$-fold delooping machines.

+\autoref{Classthm} is a result about Segal's $1$-fold delooping machine.
+The papers just cited make clear that $X_1$ is naturally equivalent to a topological monoid $M$ and that $\et$ is equivalent to the natural inclusion $\ze\colon M\rtarr \OM BM$.
+The proof makes use of the Moore loop space functor.
+See \cite[Theorem 2.5 and Lemma 2.8]{Thom} or \cite[Example 2.8]{Dunn}.
+These sources also show that $\et$ and $\ze$ induce group completions on $\pi_0$; an easy direct argument proves that when $\pi_0(M)$ is abelian \cite[Lemma 15.2]{MayClass}.

+The sources \cite{Thom, Fied, Dunn} do not consider the homological group completion property.
+That would not hold in the generality in which they work since it requires some homotopy commutativity.
+It was proven for $\ze\colon M\rtarr \OM BM$ with homotopy commutativity weakened to the assumption that left and right multiplication by any element are homotopic in \cite[\S15]{MayClass}.
+However, the proof is actually given in the context of the Segal machine, and it can easily be adapted to prove \autoref{Classthm} directly for $\et$.

-For the rest, the proof of the homological part of the group completion property is the same as in \cite[\S 15]{MayClass}.
-The reader may appreciate a quick sketch since the strategy becomes a good deal clearer without the details, but the details are there.
-The proof starts from a based variant of the standard adjunction between topological spaces and simplicial sets.
-By \cite[Definition 15.3]{MayClass}, there is an adjunction $(T,S)$ relating the category of reduced special simplicial spaces, denoted $\sS^+\sT$ there, to the category $\sT$.
-The functor $T = |-|$ is geometric realization.
+Indeed, its starting point is Segal's based variant of the standard adjunction between topological spaces and simplicial sets.
+That gives an adjunction $(T,S)$ relating the category of reduced special simplicial spaces, denoted $\sS^+\sT$ in \cite[Section 15]{MayClass}, to the category $\sT$.
+Here the functor $T = |-|$ is geometric realization.
 The functor $S$ is a reduced version of the total singular complex.
 For a based space $K$, $S_pK$ is the set of $p$-simplices $\DE_p\rtarr K$ that map all vertices to the basepoint.
 In particular, $S_1K = \OM K$.
 Let $\ph\colon TS K \rtarr K$ and $\ps\colon X\rtarr ST X$ be the counit and unit of the adjunction.
 Then \cite[Proposition 15.5]{MayClass} gives the following result.

 \begin{prop} If $K\in \sT$ is path connected, then $\ph\colon TS K\rtarr K$ is a weak equivalence.
 For any $X\in \sS^+\sT$, $T\ps\colon TX\rtarr TSTX$ is a weak equivalence. \end{prop}